CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/datasource-streaming/README.md

 ```

 **NOTE**: Because this is a running with a local Catalog and local filesystem as the Cortex backend, the result of
-the `member-base-s3-stream` Data Source will be written to a local
+the `member-base-s3-stream` Data Source is written to a local
 Delta Table (`../main-app/build/test-data/cortex-profiles/sources/local/member-base-s3-stream-write-delta/`) that does
 not exist prior to running.

-## Running a Docker container with Spark-Submit
+## Run Locally in a Docker Container With Spark-submit

-**NOTE**: This is currently not working, because gradle is failing pull the sourceSet for this module into the
-main-app (so its not included in the jar at the moment).

-Make sure to update the [Spark submit config file](./src/main/resources/conf/spark-conf.json) with the appropriate Connection name.
+Make sure to update the [Spark-submit config file](./src/main/resources/conf/spark-conf.json) with the appropriate Connection name.
-To run this example in a docker container with local Cortex clients (from the parent directory):
+To run this example in a Docker container with local Cortex clients (from the parent directory):

 ```
 $ make build create-app-image